wxWidgets/Phoenix/README.rst

 Help and Helping
 ----------------

-Discussions about Phoenix developmet happen on this Github page.
+Discussions about Phoenix development happen on this Github page.
 Discussions about Python usage happen at https://discuss.wxpython.org/.